Collection on Hubert H. and Muriel Humphrey

-Despite the family financial woes Humphrey was still able to attend the University of Minnesota beginning in 1929.
+Despite the family financial woes, Humphrey was still able to attend the University of Minnesota beginning in 1929.
 However, he was only able to complete two years of study before returning home.
 His family needed his help to manage their new drugstore.
-To further this end he enrolled in pharmacy courses, and completed the three year course in six months.
-It was on this return trip to South Dakota that he met his future wife Muriel Buck.
+He enrolled in pharmacy courses, and completed the three year course in six months.
+On his return trip to South Dakota, he met his future wife, Muriel Buck.

-Muriel Buck was born in 1912 in Huron South Dakota.
+Muriel Buck was born in 1912 in Huron, South Dakota.
 Her father worked as a grocery wholesaler and resort owner.
-She met Humphrey in 1933 while he was working with his father.
+She met Humphrey in 1933.
 The Humphrey's drugstore was a popular meeting place for college students, and Muriel met him on one of her visits.
-They would go out dancing frequently, or listen to traveling bands at a pavilion in town.
-It was also during this time that Humphrey came to political consciousness, and decided to enter the realm of politics.
+It was also during this time that Humphrey came to political consciousness and decided to enter the realm of politics.
 They were married in 1936, and the couple returned to Minnesota in 1937 so Humphrey could continue his studies at the University of Minnesota.

 He studied political science and managed a fourplex with Muriel.
 She also held a job as a typist at an investment firm.
-During this period Humphrey got involved in "New Deal" politics, and met several people who would be lifelong colleagues.
-These included Orville Freeman, who would later be Governor of Minnesota, and future mayor of Minneapolis Aurthur Naftalin.
+During this period Humphrey got involved in "New Deal" politics.
 Humphrey graduated in 1939, and proceeded to the University of Louisiana to take a graduate fellowship position.
-Again Muriel went with him, and would make sandwiches for him to sell to support them with.
+Muriel went with him.

-In 1940 he again returned to Minnesota to teach in Duluth, and later in Minneapolis.
+In 1940 they again returned to Minnesota.
+Humphrey taught in Duluth, and later in Minneapolis.
 There he made connections with labor unions that would later aid in his political career.
-In 1943 he ran for Mayor of Minneapolis, but was defeated by the incumbent Marvin Kline.
+In 1943 he ran for Mayor of Minneapolis but was defeated by the incumbent Marvin Kline.
 He then took a teaching job at Macalester College to pay off his campaign debts.
-This was not to last though, and he quit in 1944 to devote himself fulltime to politics.
+He quit in 1944 to devote himself fulltime to politics.
 Humphrey ran for mayor again in 1945, and this time he was victorious.
 This would mark the entrance of both Hubert and Muriel on the political scene.
-While he was busy with the work of government she would manage their household.
+While he was busy with the work of government, she managed their household.
 However, she also took part in politics by campaigning for her husband and appearing at political rallies.
-She would continue to support her Hubert both domestically and politically throughout his entire career.

-As mayor Humphrey set about trying to improve the city of Minneapolis.
-He pushed hard for urban renewal projects, and housing for returning WWII veterans.
+As mayor, Humphrey set about trying to improve the city of Minneapolis.
+He pushed hard for urban renewal projects and housing for returning WWII veterans.
 He also managed to pass one of the first fair employment ordinances aimed at eliminating the city's reputation for anti-Semitism.
 Further, he also attempted to improve law enforcement in the city.
-Minneapolis at this time had a reputation for racketeering, prostitution, and after hours drinking halls.
 Together with Police Chief Ed Ryan he initiated a number of grand jury investigations into illicit businesses.
 Soon the city's bad image began to improve greatly.
 In 1947 he was re-elected in a landslide victory.

 In 1948 he began to look towards the national stage.
 At the 1948 Democratic National Convention he caused a split in the party between northern and southern Democrats.
 This was due to his insistence that they include a strong civil rights plank.
 Despite these tensions, he was elected to a U.S. Senate seat.
 He was the first Democrat from Minnesota to do so.
-His reputation as a brash man with a sharp tongue preceded him, and caused problems early on.
-He railed at the senate chastising its members, and criticizing long held policies.
+His reputation as a brash man with a sharp tongue preceded him and caused problems early on.
 However, he still entered the senate's inner circle thanks to Texas Senator Lyndon Johnson.
 Johnson used Humphrey as a political contact to tie himself to northern Democrats.
 This would be the beginning of a long political relationship for the two.

-With the Election of John F. Kennedy, Humphrey saw some of his most important work accomplished.
-These included the creation of the Peace Corps, the 1963 Limited Nuclear Test Ban Treaty, and finally the Civil rights Act of 1964.
-This latter achievement was considered one of his greatest, and made discrimination on the basis of race illegal at public accommodations.
-In addition it added "Equal Opportunity" to employment practices, and eliminated voting restrictions for African Americans.
+With the election of John F. Kennedy, Humphrey saw some of his most important work accomplished.
+This included the creation of the Peace Corps, the 1963 Limited Nuclear Test Ban Treaty, and finally the Civil Rights Act of 1964.
+This latter achievement was considered one of his greatest and made discrimination on the basis of race illegal at public accommodations.
+In addition, it added "Equal Opportunity" to employment practices, and eliminated voting restrictions for African Americans.
 Soon after the passing of this legislation he became the Democratic Nominee for the Vice-Presidency.

 As Vice President, Humphrey's political career began to lose its luster.
-The specter of the Vietnam War was tarnishing the good work he had done other areas.
+The specter of the Vietnam War was tarnishing the good work he had done in other areas.
 However, he continued to champion many of the causes that he had in the senate.
 He was the Washington liaison for the implementation of anti-poverty measures.
 These included the Job Corps, the Youth Corps and Head Start.
-In addition he was chairman of several councils for things such as equal opportunity and marine sciences.

-In 1965 after a Viet-Cong attack an extensive bombing campaign was staged by the U.S. which Humphrey opposed.
+In 1965, after a Viet-Cong attack an extensive bombing campaign was staged by the U.S. which Humphrey opposed.
 This action froze him out of policy discussions for months.
-In 1966 he traveled to Vietnam, and became convinced of the need for U.S. Intervention.
+In 1966, he traveled to Vietnam and became convinced of the need for U.S. Intervention.
 From that time onward he never publicly criticized the war effort.
-This decision may have increased his alienation of his Liberal Supporters.

 In 1968 Humphrey decided to seek the Democratic nomination for President.
-In August of that year he succeeded in getting the nomination, but was immediately met with resistance from the political left.
+He succeeded in getting the nomination, but immediately met with resistance from the political left.
 Lack of support and a divided Democratic Party led to his loss to Richard Nixon.
 However, in 1972 he again sought the Presidential Nomination.
-This time he lost the nomination to George McGovern and, when the primaries started again in 1976, resisted the urge to enter again.
+This time he lost the nomination to George McGovern.

-In August of 1977 Humphrey was diagnosed with cancer, and his wife Muriel also fell ill while caring for him.
+In August 1977, Humphrey was diagnosed with cancer, and his wife Muriel also fell ill while caring for him.
 He was unable to return to the Senate floor until October.
-He was greeted by Thunderous Applause from both sides of the isle as he took the floor.
-Choked with emotion, he delivered a speech thanking his colleagues.
-Shortly after in January of 1978 Humphrey died surrounded by friends and Family.
-Minnesota, and the whole U.S., mourned his death deeply.
+In January 1978, Humphrey died surrounded by friends and family.

-She was sworn in on February 6th 1978, and set about proving that she would not just ride her husband's coat tails.
+She was sworn in on February 6, 1978, and set about proving that she would not just ride her husband's coat tails.
 She introduced legislation on unemployment, aid for disadvantaged medical students, and national advocacy for psychiatric patients.
-Her term was short lived however, and she decided not to run for re-election to her husband's seat after she finished his term.
-Her own health was questionable, and she still had unresolved grief about her husband's death.
+Her term was short lived, however, and she decided not to run for re-election.

-In 1979 she returned to Huron South Dakota, and in 1981 married a friend from high school named Max Brown.
-Also, she continued to campaign for her son until 1984 when she decided to drop out of politics entirely.
-She lived quietly until her death almost twenty years later.
+In 1979 she returned to Huron, South Dakota, and in 1981 married a friend from high school named Max Brown.
+She continued to campaign for her son until 1984 when she decided to drop out of politics entirely.
+She lived quietly until her death in September 1998.

 2 Linear Feet (3 boxes)